PyTweet/PyTweet/docs/api.rst

 .. function:: on_tweet_create(tweet)

-    `on_tweet_create` is an event triggered when a subscription user created a tweet.
+    `on_tweet_create` is an event triggers when a subscription user created a tweet.

     :param tweet: The :class:`Tweet` that created by a subscription user.
     :type tweet: :class:`Tweet`

 .. function:: on_tweet_delete(tweet)

-    `on_tweet_delete` is an event triggered when a subscription user deleted a tweet.
+    `on_tweet_delete` is an event triggers when a subscription user deleted a tweet.

     :param tweet: The :class:`Tweet` that deleted by a subscription user.
     :type tweet: :class:`Tweet`

 .. function:: on_tweet_favorite(action)

-    `on_tweet_favorite` is an event triggered when someone liked the subscription user's tweet.
+    `on_tweet_favorite` is an event triggers when someone likes/favorites the subscription user's tweet.

     :param action: The event action object information.
     :type action: :class:`TweetFavoriteActionEvent`

 .. function:: on_user_follow(action)

-    `on_user_follow` is an event triggered when someone follows the subscription user or the subscription user follows someone.
+    `on_user_follow` is an event triggers when someone follows the subscription user or the subscription user follows someone.

     :param action: The event action object information.
     :type action: :class:`UserFollowActionEvent`

 .. function:: on_user_unfollow(action)

-    `on_user_unfollow` is an event triggered when someone unfollows the subscription user.
+    `on_user_unfollow` is an event triggers when someone unfollows the subscription user.

     :param action: The event action object information.
     :type action: :class:`UserUnfollowActionEvent`

 .. function:: on_user_block(action)

-    `on_user_block` is an event triggered when someone blocks the subscription user.
+    `on_user_block` is an event triggers when someone blocks the subscription user.

     :param action: The event action object information.
     :type action: :class:`UserBlockActionEvent`

 .. function:: on_user_unblock(action)

-    `on_user_unblock` is an event triggered when someone unblocks the subscription user.
+    `on_user_unblock` is an event triggers when someone unblocks the subscription user.

     :param action: The event action object information.
     :type action: :class:`UserUnblockActionEvent`

 .. function:: on_user_mute(action)

-    `on_user_mute` is an event triggered when someone mutes the subscription user.
+    `on_user_mute` is an event triggers when someone mutes the subscription user.

     :param action: The event action object information.
     :type action: :class:`UserMuteActionEvent`

 .. function:: on_user_unmute(action)

-    `on_user_unmute` is an event triggered when someone unmutes the subscription user.
+    `on_user_unmute` is an event triggers when someone unmutes the subscription user.

     :param action: The event action object information.
     :type action: :class:`UserUnmuteActionEvent`

 .. function:: on_direct_message(message)

-    `on_direct_message` is an event triggered when someone send a message to the subscription user or from the the subscription user.
+    `on_direct_message` is an event triggers when someone send a message to the subscription user or from the the subscription user.

     :param message: The :class:`DirectMessage` that the subscription user sent or from the the subscription user.
     :type message: :class:`DirectMessage`

 .. function:: on_direct_message_read(action)

-    `on_direct_message_read` is an event triggered when someone read messages in the subscription user's dm.
+    `on_direct_message_read` is an event triggers when someone read messages in the subscription user's dm.

     :param action: The event action object information.
     :type action: :class:`DirectMessageReadEvent`

 .. function:: on_typing(action)

-    `on_typing` is an event triggered when someone trigger a typing animation in the subscription user dm.
+    `on_typing` is an event triggers when someone trigger a typing animation in the subscription user dm.

     :param action: The event action object information.
     :type action: :class:`DirectMessageTypingEvent`